marxst/vimsteroids/README.md

 ## What is it good for?

-This is my setup for working within a devops group, that takes care of a heavily distributed system, consisting of a lot of python code, namely openstack components, managed by puppet, orchestrated by ansible, you get the idea;-)
+This is my setup for working within a devops group, taking care of a heavily distributed system, consisting of a lot of python code, namely openstack components, managed by puppet, orchestrated by ansible, you get the idea ;-)

 ## How the thing was born